Blake-McCullough/Video-Name-To-OBS/README.md

-To add the chrome plugin go to: chrome://extensions then select, `Load unpacked`
+###To add the chrome plugin go to:
+-chrome://extensions
+-then select, `Load unpacked`

+###To run the local server
+-edit the config.json